 Everyone is invited to participate in these events, designed to foster collaboration and knowledge sharing among information professionals worldwide.
 Each three-hour event will consist of a series of short keynote speakers plus 10-15 crowd-sourced thirty-minute presentations.

+Library 2.016: LIBRARIES OF THE FUTURE was held on October 6th, 2016.
 As libraries shape their futures – and adapt to the future needs of their communities – what are the near- and long-term trends that point to our brightest opportunities?
 What can we learn from library innovators and innovators from other sectors and industries that will help us shape the future we want and that our communities aspire towards?

-Explore with us some of the key trends that point toward specific futures for libraries, and engage in conversations with civic, social, and education innovators to learn more about what they think about the future, and how libraries can become an integral part of their future visions.
+We explored some of the key trends that point toward specific futures for libraries, and engage in conversations with civic, social, and education innovators to learn more about what they think about the future, and how libraries can become an integral part of their future visions.
 Libraries and librarians are well-positioned to envision the future – at the intersection of information, education, technology, and community – and this dialogue will help bring our best thinking together with the exciting visions of our collaborators, allies, and partners.
 Sponsored with ALA’s Center for the Future of Libraries.

+Library 2.016: LIBRARY AS CLASSROOM was held on June 15th, 2016.
 In A New Culture of Learning, authors Douglas Thomas and John Seely Brown write, “Where imaginations play, learning happens.”
 This could and should define our services for now and in the future.
 The library as creative classroom means we approach the learning opportunities we create with thought, user-directed planning, and insights from research.
 This classroom may include physical spaces for instruction and discovery as well as online, multi-scale platforms aimed at social learning and participation.

 Libraries of all kinds serve as formal and informal creative classrooms, supporting learners by employing emerging strategies in learning and engagement.
 These include: play, collaborative exploration of ideas and technologies, and other innovations.
 There are notable examples of academic, public, and K-12 library spaces that have become creative classrooms.
 These feature community learning spaces to help learners achieve, game-focused initiatives that make the library a laboratory for exploration, creation zones with requisite digital and 3-D hardware for building things, and potentially endless opportunities to connect virtually with people worldwide.